DeutscheSoft/toolkit/docs/Rendering.md

 triggers.
 Style recalculations might be triggered by asking for the value of a computed style of an element.
 Likewise reflow operations might be necessary when asking for pixel positions or dimensions of an element, e.g. by reading `element.offsetWidth`.
-Ideally, these kind of operations are avoided entirely, however in some situations that might not be possible.
+Ideally, these kinds of operations are avoided entirely, however in some situations that might not be possible.
 Inside of toolkit there are several widgets which need to measure dimensions when rendering, for instance the `toolkit.Fader` element, which needs to measure the size of the fader handle,